hemantksingh/messup-learn/cloud/aws/VPC Networking.md

-# Networking
+# AWS VPC Networking

 VPC or Virtual Private Cloud is a logically isolated part of the AWS cloud, think of it as a virtual  data center in the cloud.
 You can leverage multiple layers of security, including security groups and network ACLs to help control access to Amazon EC2 instances in each subnet.
 The inbound and outbound connectivity to your VPC via the internet gateway or a VPN is established via three main lines of defense:

 * Routing tables - whether there is a route in or out to the internet.
-A **router** is required to create subnets and routes traffic between different subnets.
+Every VPC has an implicit **router** that routes traffic between subnets and out of the VPC; you never create one, you only edit its route tables.
 A public subnet requires a route out to the internet (via an internet gateway) and a mapping to a public IP.
 This allows any EC2 instances within this subnet to reach out to the internet and be publicly available. **1 subnet always spans 1 Availability Zone**
   * An **internet gateway** allows resources within your public subnet to access the internet, and the internet to access said resources. **You can only have 1 internet gateway per VPC**.
 To allow access to the internet, a route is defined in the route table with the destination as `0.0.0.0/0` and the target as the internet gateway.
 To allow communication between subnets another route is defined with destination as CIDR block for VPC and target `local`.
 Example of a route table for a public subnet, with routes for both IPv4 and IPv6.
     |Destination              |Target      |Description     |
     |:------------------------|:-----------|:---------------|